PROJECT #227

 Our Collective Impact

-People With Increased Food Security
+People Gained Increased Food Security

-People Receiving Health and Hygiene Education
+People Received Health and Hygiene Education

 Fruit Trees Planted